fractal6/fractal6-ui.elm/README.md

 ## Build for production

-The code will be generated in the `dist` folder.
+The code will be generated in the `dist` folder:
+Note: you will need to edit the API_URL in `webpack.config.js` to match your server domain and CORS requirements

     make prod